ccoenraets/ionic-tutorial/index.md

 ---
 In this tutorial, you learn how to build a native-like mobile application with  [Ionic] (http://ionicframework.com/) and [AngularJS](https://angularjs.org/).
-You build a Conference application that allows the attendees of the conference to browse through the list of sessions, and share information on Facebook.
+You build a Conference application that allows the attendees of a conference to browse through the list of sessions, and share information on Facebook.

 ## What You Will Learn: